 Once U.S. Citizenship and Immigration Services (USCIS) accepts your Adjustment of Status Application, you become an “adjustment of status applicant” with the legal right to remain in the United States.
-You are not required to maintain your previous nonimmigrant status, but there are advantages to keeping in good status.
+You may not be required to maintain your previous non-immigrant status, but there are advantages to keeping in good status.

 RECOMMENDED: Reasons for a Green Card Application Denial

 If you have filed Form I-485, Application to Adjust Status, you generally are not confined by the restrictions on your non-immigrant visa.
 You have the right to remain in the United States while the application is pending.
 As an F-1 student, you could potentially drop out of school.
 An H-1B worker could potentially accept a job from a different employer.
 However, if USCIS denies the I-485 application, you could be forced to leave the United States immediately.

 Alternatively, you can follow a strategy of meeting the obligations of your non-immigrant visa until USCIS approves your permanent residency.
 If USCIS denies the I-485 application, you can generally return to your non-immigrant status.
 An F-1 student who continues school and all other requirements that come with F-1 status can fall back to that non-immigrant status if the I-485 get denied.
 Likewise, an H-1B employee who continues to work with the same sponsoring employer can generally remain in the U.S. However, maintaining status is not always possible.
 For example, an F-1 student who temporarily departs the United States to visit family may not be able to return on the F-1 visa after the I-485 is filed.

 The green card processing time will take several months.
 Although maintaining non-immigrant status is no longer required once you file Form I-485, it’s always a safe strategy to continue meeting the obligations of the non-immigrant visa (if possible) that got you here in the first place.